The Seattle Seawolves re-signed George Barton for his fourth season with the team. The 23-year-old center is 6’1″ and 240 lbs.

 Barton was selected to represent Canada in the 2017 Americas Rugby Championship and he debuted against Chile at Lanford, British Columbia on Feb.
 11 scoring his first international try.
 He then earned his second cap the following week against the United State in Vancouver on Feb.
 18, also scoring a try.

 He is particularly proud of captaining the Canada Under-20s and for representing Canada in two tests against Chile and the U.S., scoring two tries.

 Following the Seawolves capturing the inaugural Major League Rugby Championship in 2018, Barton has spent time with carpentry and with the hospitality industry.
-The rugby season also is a grueling one and time needed to be spent in recovery and then preparing for the upcoming 2019 MLR season.
+The rugby season also is a grueling one and time is needed to be spent in recovery and then preparing for the upcoming MLR seasons.